-In 2020, we invested close to 3 million USD to optimise machinery, energy management and production, photovoltaics, and other infrastructures with the single aim to live up to the group's ambitions and generate positive repercussions for the environment.
-In addition to investments already made, numerous other projects are in preparation or are ready to roll out.
+In 2021, we continued to invest to optimise machinery, energy management and production, photovoltaics, and other systems with the single aim of living up to the group's ambitions and generating positive repercussions for the environment.
 Last but not least, each year we carry out a review of legislation and standards to ensure that our environmental requirements remain at the highest level.